Diplomatic dash as end of Israel-Gaza truce looms

 Thirty-nine teenage Palestinian prisoners were released by Israel on Sunday, taking the total since the truce began to 117.

 Hamas said it had handed over 13 Israelis, three Thais and one with Russian citizenship in the fourth phase of the truce deal exchanges between the two sides.
-The Palestinian group has released a total of 58 hostages, including 39 to Israel.
+The Palestinian group has released a total of 58 captives, including 39 to Israel.

 The International Committee of the Red Cross confirmed it had successfully transferred the latest group from Gaza on Sunday.